How to Turn Your Kindle Ebook Into a Print Book

 - Trim Size.
 Trim size is the final physical size of the print book.
 The suggested sizes are those common in the traditional publishing industry.
 Go with one of them!
 Books that are not sized to one of these standards may not be acceptable for sale in retail channels such as bookstores.

 - Bleed.
 Bleeding print means that the printed ink goes all the way to the edge of the page.
 Bleeding is common in publications such as children’s picture books, art books, and other visually oriented works.
 For primarily text-based manuscripts, no bleed is most common and is cheaper.
 As well, formatting your book’s interior page layout for bleeding edges is difficult, and is best left to graphic design pros until or unless you have a great deal of book layout design skill.

 - Paperback Cover Finish.
 Probably the easiest decision you’ll make.
 Do you want a glossy, shiny varnish look, or a soft, dull matte finish?
 Base your decision on your subject, market, and personal preference.
 For example, shiny books might be good for upbeat, motivational works, whereas matte finishes could be appropriate for books offering comfort or thoughtful reflection.

-Though not noted in these instructions, here are some standard traditional publishing best practices that can help make your book look more professional and less “self-published” when printed:
+Though not noted in these instructions on KDP, here are some standard traditional publishing best practices that can help make your book look more professional and less “self-published” when printed:

 - Fully justified body text.
 Visually more appealing and can aid reader’s reading rhythm.